Benedictus ~ Before Salem, a Prologue

 Caleb drifted in and out of consciousness as the monks carried him into their sanctuary.
 He didn't know why they even bothered.
 He was dying and that was all there was to it.

 At least I shall die in a house of God, Caleb mused sleepily, a faint smile forming on his lips.
-It was ironic, seeing as he'd never believed in God before until now, at the hour of his death.
+It was ironic, seeing as he'd never actually believed in God before until now, at the hour of his death.

 Darkness took his sight, but he could still hear.
-The monks were frantically to the woman, who calmly responded in their tongue.
+The monks were frantically speaking to the woman, who calmly responded in their tongue.
 Caleb dimly felt surprised; he'd expected her to speak Arabic for some reason.

 ***1194 A.D., City of Rennes